-COUNSELLOR BASED IN ST LEONARDS, HASTINGS AND KINGS CROSS PROVIDING HOLISTIC THERAPY FOR TRAUMA, ANXIETY, IDENTITY
+COUNSELLOR BASED IN ST LEONARDS, HASTINGS AND KINGS CROSS, LONDON PROVIDING HOLISTIC COUNSELLING FOR TRAUMA, ANXIETY, IDENTITY

 In person or online

-Therapy can also be done online in addition to face to face sessions.
+Counselling can also be done online instead of or in addition to face to face sessions.
 This can be a more flexible way of having therapy if you are unable to travel, maybe live with a disability, are living in an isolated location or work outside of usual hours.
 I work primarily with problems arising from trauma, which can be as a result of early attachment issues, abuse, medical interventions or loss, though there are endless ways in which trauma embeds its way into a life.
-I also work with issues to do with gender, identity and oppression and the depressive states arising from negative experiences. and much of my work is from within the LGBTIQ+ Community.
+I also work with issues to do with gender, identity and oppression and the depressive states arising from negative experiences, and much of my work is from within the LGBTIQ+ Community.

 I practice as a counsellor in Kings Cross, central London providing face to face counselling, mainly on Mondays and Fridays and the rest of the time I am based in St Leonard's on Sea, East Sussex.
-From here I offer a mixture of face to face and online counselling using video and email options.
+From here I offer a mixture of face to face and online counselling using VSee and FaceTime primarily.

-Beginning therapy can be challenging and a brave step to take, but it can also be really rewarding when you commit to it.
-Counselling requires such commitment in terms of time, money and the willingness to participate as fully as possible in order to get the best out of this experience, but developing awareness of self and the impact we have on others and others on us can be profoundly life changeing and is worth the effort if life is not working for you in the way you would like.
+Beginning counselling can be challenging and a brave step to take, but it can also be really rewarding, and requires a commitment of time, money and the willingness to participate as fully as possible in order to get the best out of this experience, but developing awareness of self and the impact we have on others and others on us can be profoundly life changing.
+Being able to challenge ourselves and our views on life can fundamentally alter our mental and physical wellbeing.

 The manifestation of oppressive experience is often either anxiety and/or depression.

 Anxiety is twice as likely to affect women than men, whilst men are much more likely to commit suicide.
 Often people do not feel able to ask for help and seek counselling but it can offer a lifeline when things feel desperate.
-I use a holistic approach utilising exploration of the individual's lifespan over time, imaginal work and different ways of developing personal empowerment, which can help with anxiety and depression and can be a safe and contained way to work on these problems.
-It can often be helpful to explore these issues from different perspectives and so challenge our own thinking patterns and ways of being in the world and with others.
+I use an eclectic approach, which includes exploring the lifespan over time, imaginal work that can strengthen neural pathways and different ways of developing personal empowerment, which can help with anxiety and depression and can be a safe and contained way to work on these problems.